 For large breed calves (120 lbs. bodyweight): Fill 2-quart bottle to the rim with 2.3 quarts of milk replacer solution and feed twice daily per calf.
 Adjust feeding rates for small breed calves.
 Always offer clean, free-choice water.

 Every animal is an individual.
 The amount fed may need to be adjusted to support optimal body condition and growth.
 Animals may need an additional feeding of non-medicated milk replacer or energy supplement during cold weather.
 Consult your veterinarian or animal nutritionist if you have questions.

-Colostrum is the first milk from the cow following birth, providing nutrients that are essential to the calf’s health and growth.
+Important note for newborn calf care: Colostrum is the first milk from the cow following birth, providing nutrients that are essential to the calf’s health and growth.
 Newborns should receive colostrum in the first day of life, before feeding milk replacer.
-Feed large breed calves 4 quarts of clean, high quality colostrum as soon as possible after birth, preferably within the first 2 hours, and again 12 hours later.
+Feed large breed calves 4 quarts of clean, high-quality colostrum as soon as possible after birth, preferably within the first 2 hours and again 12 hours later.
 Begin feeding milk replacer on day 2.
 Adjust feeding rates for small breeds.

 If maternal colostrum is not available use a powdered, high-quality colostrum replacer.
 If maternal colostrum is in short supply, use a powdered colostrum supplement and mix into colostrum according to label directions.
 For calves that develop scours (diarrhea) or need support during hot weather or other times of stress, feed an electrolyte supplement between milk feedings.

 As the owner of a backyard flock, we know you want the best for your birds.
 That’s why our Sav-A-Chick® line includes three high-quality supplements formulated to support your flock when they need it most.
 Using t...

 It’s never too early to start planning for the winter ahead.
 While you’re breaking out the long johns, stocking caps and gloves, what are you doing to prepare your bottle calves for the coldest time of the year?